 What Is Sweat?

-Relying on sweat to detoxify our body isn’t a smart strategy.
-Thankfully, we don’t have to.
-We are already have an in-built detox system: our liver and kidneys.
+Relying on sweat to detoxify your body isn’t a smart strategy.
+Good news: we don’t have to.
+Your body already has an inbuilt detox system: your liver and kidneys.
 “Toxic metals like mercury are not detoxified through the skin,” Dr Palmer explains.
 “There are much more important organ systems that are efficient at detoxification, [like] our liver, kidneys, and intestines.”
-Every day, they work hard to get rid of all the toxins that somehow make their way inside our body.
+Every day, they work hard to get rid of all the toxins that somehow make their way inside your body.

 The Bottom Line

 Exercise has many benefits, but removing toxins from our body is not one of them.
 The truth is, sweat can’t detoxify your body and get rid of all of the toxins that get inside them.
-It’s your liver and kidneys, not our sweat, that detoxify it.
+It’s your liver and kidneys, not your sweat, that detoxify it.
 I know, eating healthy may not be as fun or easy, but it’s what really works.
 The science doesn’t lie here.